onzfonz/comp227/src/content/0/en/part0d.md

 changes that you committed and how your commit changed the file, which you can immediately identify.
-If you see your custom picture and your name or id, then you'll get the rest of the credit.
+If you see your custom picture and your name or ID, then you'll get the rest of the credit.
 If you don't, then
 simply make an additional change to one of the files (adding a line or a space) while [editing the user preferences as outlined earlier](#3-configure-git).

 #### 0.8 - Upload exercises from exercises 0.1-0.6

-Now that GitHub has been setup correctly, please upload the materials from the previous section [Exercises 0.1-0.6](/part0/fundamentals_of_web_apps#exercises-0-1-0-6) into your GitHub repo.
+Now that GitHub has been set up correctly, please upload the materials from the previous section [Exercises 0.1-0.6](/part0/fundamentals_of_web_apps#exercises-0-1-0-6) into your GitHub repo.
 Make sure you put them in a folder and provide them with names that match the exercise that you had.